-You have to spend money on some things.
 Decide before hand what you are willing to still purchase and what you won’t be buying.
 I stayed away from Target, The Dollar Tree, thrift and consignment stores, and the mall.
-Of course we still paid all of our bills, tithe, gasoline, diapers, groceries, out to eat, and a few random necessities.
+During our spending freeze we paid bills, bought gasoline, diapers, and groceries.

 My friend Vickie completed a spending freeze month, but she and her husband still had $20 each week to spend on what they chose.
 I think that was a great idea.
 When you know you can’t have something isn’t that when you want it the most?!

 I think this is why so many diets fail.
 We starve ourselves to the point that, we end up quitting and over indulging.
 The same could be said when it comes to a spending freeze.

 When I read the book Money Making Mom*, the author Crystal Paine said that it is important to always know why you are doing something.
 Remind yourself and anyone else involved of the “why”.

 3. Meal plan for the entire challenge.

 Create a list of easy meals that you can put together easily.
 This could be things like sandwiches, loaded baked potatoes, big salads, frozen pizzas, or spaghetti.
 Make sure you have the ingredients for these meals in your freezer and pantry.

 That way you can put these meals together quickly and avoid going out to eat on those busy nights.

 I keep my meal planning super simple by keeping a list of about 30 meals written on a piece of paper.